Reclaiming Your Most Valuable Resource: Your Attention

 Attention is one of the most intimate things you can offer to another person.
 So what would it mean to spend some attention on ourselves?
 What if the secret to health, wellness, and serenity was just beyond this little screen?
 What if it turns out you’re not actually that busy?

 No one has a right to your attention but you.
-So in an effort to reclaim our time and manage our crippling cultural attention debt, here are some things we can try:
+So in an effort to reclaim time and manage the crippling cultural attention debt, here are some things we can try:

 - If possible, turn off the notifications on your phone.
 Mindfully choose when you want to check things, but don’t let a beep pull your focus.

 - When you step away from social media, sign out.
 The extra step to sign back in will give you a chance to ask yourself if that’s really what you want to do right now.

 - When you are not at work, don’t check your work email.
 Remind yourself that truly resting now will make you more productive on Monday.